SwayaanTechnologies/reactjs/README.md

 ```

-**Output**
+`Output`

 ![image](images/CSS1.png)

 >Note: For all below-given examples, the output will remain as above only.

-* **2.Styling using CSS file** : To style the React elements using the CSS file, we first import the CSS file and then assign the classes contained in the CSS file to the className prop of React elements.
+* `Styling using CSS file :` To style the React elements using the CSS file, we first import the CSS file and then assign the classes contained in the CSS file to the className prop of React elements.

-**Syntax:** The syntax to assign the classes to the className prop is mentioned below.
+`Syntax:` The syntax to assign the classes to the className prop is mentioned below.

 ```
 <div className="name_of_the_class"></div>
 ```

-**Filename:** App.js The content of App.js and App.css files demonstrating the use of CSS files to style React elements is mentioned below.
+`Filename:` App.js The content of App.js and App.css files demonstrating the use of CSS files to style React elements is mentioned below.

-**Example:App.js**
+`Example:App.js`

 ```
 import './App.css';